Differential graded cell 2-representations: Introduction

+Classically, Green's cells for semigroups \cite{Gr} and Kazhdan--Lusztig cells for Hecke algebras \cite{KaLu}, combinatorially defined as equivalence classes with respect to certain (left, right and two-sided) partial preorders on (basis) elements, allow for a significant reduction of the problem of constructing simple representations.
+More precisely, to each simple representation one can associate a unique two-sided cell, its apex.
+Moreover, simple representations with a fixed apex are in bijection with simple representations associated to the intersection of certain right and left cells (resulting in a so-called $H$-cell) inside this apex.
+This allows for a vast reduction in the complexity of computations.

+The ideas of classical cell theory were generalised to finitary $2$-representation theory in \cite{MM1}, and have been one of the most important tools for constructing and classifying simple $2$-representations, in the original literature referred to as \emph{simple transitive} $2$-representations, of finitary $2$-categories such as certain quotients of categorified quantum groups (see e.g.\ \cite{MM5, Mac1}) and Soergel bimodules (see e.g.\ \cite{MMMTZ}).
+In particular, the existence of an apex for a simple $2$-representation and (in the presence of adjunctions) the reduction of the classification of simple $2$-representations to those associated to $H$-cells were proved in \cite{ChMa} and \cite{MMMZ}, respectively.

-In finitary $2$-representation theory, one of the most important tools to construct simple $2$-representations has been cell theory \cite{MM1}.
-Any left cell $\L$, defined as an equivalence class of indecomposable $1$-morphisms with respect to a certain partial preorder, gives rise to a unique simple $2$-representation, the so-called cell $2$-representation.
-This cell $2$-representation is constructed as the quotient by the unique maximal ideal of a certain $2$-representation $\bfR_\L$ generated by $\L$.
+A crucial role in the development of the theory is played by so-called \emph{cell $2$-representations}.
+More precisely, any left cell $\L$, defined as an equivalence class of indecomposable $1$-morphisms with respect to a certain partial preorder, generates a certain $2$-representation $\bfR_\L$, which turns out to have a unique maximal ideal.
+The cell $2$-representation is then the quotient of $\bfR_\L$ by this ideal and is simple by construction.
 In many cases, cell $2$-representations exhaust all simple $2$-representations, see e.g. \cite{MM5, MMZ2}.
-In other cases, simple $2$-representations can be constructed from cell $2$-representations, see e.g. \cite{JM, MMZ3}.
-In this article, we generalise cell theory to pretriangulated $2$-categories, while at the same time vastly relaxing finiteness assumptions compared to \cite{MM1}.
+In other cases, all simple $2$-representations can be constructed from cell $2$-representations, see e.g. \cite{JM, MMZ3}.